 Some of the symptoms of depression are similar for men and women.
 These include:

-Instead, depressed men tend to complain about feeling tired, irritable and unable to sleep.
+Men, though, may experience depression differently from women.
+They may associate it with being too emotional or weak.
+They are less likely to say they feel hopeless or down on themselves.
+Many men worry whether they will be able to care financially for the child and whether they will be good fathers.
+Men who are depressed tend to complain about feeling tired, irritable and unable to sleep.
+Keeping up with the demands of work and a newborn only compounds the situation.
 They lose interest in the things they used to enjoy.
 Men who are depressed may also get angry, aggressive, violent and reckless.
 Another frequent sign is drinking or drug use.

 Ask for help

 Many men are reluctant to ask for help even when they need it.
 But it’s important you pay attention to the signs of postpartum depression, and to reach out to others.
 Isolation adds to depression.
-Explain to your family and friends what you are going through.
+The first step is to see your doctor or mental health professional for an evaluation.
+You treatment may include antidepressant medicines, therapy or other protocol.
+Also explain to your family and friends what you are going through.
 Let them support you.
-You may even want to consider an online support group for new fathers.
+Be specific in ways they can help you.